 Introduction

-- Blood groups are determined by the presence or absence of specific antigens on the surface of red blood cells (RBCs).
+- Inheritance of Blood Group System is determined by the presence or absence of specific antigens on the surface of red blood cells (RBCs).

 - These antigens are genetically inherited from our parents.